kasparpalgi/smart-product-recommender/README.md

 ### SQL-Based Recommender

 Improve the SQL function [recommend_products_based_on_likes.sql](<SQL-Based Recommender/recommend_products_based_on_likes.sql>)to carry out some basic recommendations.
-Find the top C (eg. 3-4) products that are most often bought and/or liked by users who liked/viewed/bought the same products as the current user.
+Find the top X (eg. 3-4) products that are most often bought and/or liked by users who liked/viewed/bought the same products as the current user.
 Finally, I should take in consideration the order/like/view date and give more weight to the more recent ones.

 ### Collaborative Filtering & Machine Learning
 For collaborative filtering, I consider to use libraries like (Surprise)[https://surpriselib.com], (scikit-learn)[https://scikit-learn.org] or similar to do the heavy lifting.